 The Yarra Valley wine region incorporates culture, history and community into its viticulture.
 The winemaking craft in the Yarra Valley isn’t simply about producing a good wine; it’s about creating a network of wine lovers and passing on the generational passion that has been engraved on Australian history.

-The Yarra Valley is a cool-climate region due to its elevation of altitude and coastal position bordering Port Phillip Bay.
-The cool-climate is perfect for wineries, vineyards and more specifically, growing Pinot noir which takes 29 % of its production and Chardonnay which is 25 % of the total production.
+The Yarra Valley is a cool-climate region due to its elevated altitude and coastal position bordering Port Phillip Bay and Mornington Peninsular.
+The cool climate is perfect for Yarra Valley wineries, vineyards and more specifically, plantings of Pinot noir which takes 29 % of its production and Chardonnay which is 25 % of the total production.

 The region has been producing wine for over 170 years, with the first wine being made in 1845.
 The first grapes planted in Victoria were in the Yarra Valley in 1838, making it the oldest wine region in Victoria.